KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 ## Next Concrete Steps

-1. Scope **P1.6 shared `$defs`** work, identifying candidates from the freshly added schemas so consolidation can start immediately after Phase 4.
-2. Draft the orchestrator CLI design doc (task P1.2) using the stage graph and architecture diagrams as the backbone for review.
+1. Draft the orchestrator CLI design doc (task P1.2) using the stage graph and architecture diagrams as the backbone for review.
-3. Translate the release validation script into a GitHub Actions check so schema regressions block PR merges.
+2. Translate the release validation script into a GitHub Actions check so schema regressions block PR merges.
-4. Collect feedback from early adopters of the new validation gate and capture follow-up issues where additional metadata needs backfilling.
+3. Collect feedback from early adopters of the new validation gate and capture follow-up issues where additional metadata needs backfilling.

-## Completed initiative: P1.5 Final artifact schemas & validation (Sep 2025)

-- Schemas, fixtures, and release validation commands are documented in the [Contributor Guide](CONTRIBUTING.md) and enforced via `node --run release:validate`.
-- Rollout announcement and maintainer checklist live in [`docs/release-notes/2025-09-schema-validation.md`](release-notes/2025-09-schema-validation.md);
-  future adjustments should be tracked as follow-up issues rather than here.
-- Validation runs on the current datasets (2025‑09‑29) pass cleanly; any new schema gaps discovered by downstream consumers should be captured via issues linked under P1.5.

----

 Feel free to adjust priorities, rename tasks, or add new items.
 This roadmap is meant to stay alive—update it as soon as we learn something new during implementation.